 What are the biggest challenges that “big data” presents on an organizational level?

 For any given company, an enormous variety of data exists – and that continues to increase as companies deploy multiple functional applications and/or use different datasets to manage various part of the business.
 Let’s take the following simple example: data from your Sales Force application shows that your business has grown by a certain percentage.
 Your manufacturing data, on the other hand, reports on products and how quickly you delivered products to customers.
 These two applications don’t necessarily “talk” to each other, though – and as a result, your data is extremely siloed.
 Gaps exist across each of your functional areas, and strategy leaders struggle to connect their data in a way that helps them optimize operations and stay competitive.
 From an organizational standpoint, departments generate data without any incentive to integrate, share or think outside their domains of expertise – and the expertise required to prepare, clean and blend that cross-functional data is limited.
 This challenge is exacerbated by the existence of “dirty” data: data that is inaccurate, incomplete and leads to unreliable forecasts.

-How do the challenges described above give rise to a new “breed” of CFO?
+How do the challenges described above give rise to a new “breed” of CFO and interim CFO recruitment?

 For most companies, the sheer volume of data isn’t necessarily the problem.
 It has more to do with the way in which data is processed from its sources, connected and converted into meaningful insights.
 Consider the traditional organizational hierarchy, which places domain expertise into silos by nature of communications between managers and employees.
 Data is treated the same way, reported up from a silo along the chain of command.
 When a company “summarizes” its data in a bottoms-up approach, they inevitably reduce context and rely on human filters.